 If you want to attract clients who value good photography – and don’t ask you to work miracles with grainy cell phone pictures – then quality photography has to be important to you also.
-Start with a good headshot.
+Set a standard of quality with your own headshot.

-Help potential clients to picture themselves working with you by telling the story of your work.
+Help potential clients to picture themselves in a scenario of working with you by telling the story of your work.

-By not telling the story (visually or otherwise), you are missing a HUGE opportunity to showcase your value (and then be able to charge for it).
+By not telling the story (visually or otherwise), you are missing an opportunity to showcase your value (and then be able to charge for it).

 Be proactive and tell the story visually.
 Make the work feel tangible – like something they could reach through the screen and touch.
 Help your potential client to identify with the thrilled client in your portfolio.
 Make them want to be that person.

 - Clients – use your client’s photography to make the project feel more personal.
 Sometimes I use photography from the finished site.
 If my client had a photoshoot with other options, I’ll grab a different photo to use as part of the project’s story.
 Use testimonials and case studies to articulate the value of your work through your past clients.